Bischoff/wozmania/docs/usage.md

 ```
 This is equivalent to closing the write protection punch with black
 tape on an original floppy disk.

+All changes to the disk are written to a cache in memory.
+This cache
+is flushed to disk when you exit the emulator.
+You can force flushing
+the current disk at any time by pressing F1.
+An unsaved cache is
+shown as `D1` or `D2` below the emulated screen.
+(F1 does not work yet)

 #### Enabling or Disabling the Controller